License Suspension in Texas

 Can I Drive After a DWI Conviction?

-One of the most difficult issues which many people who are convicted of a DWI must experience is the suspension of their driver’s license.
+One of the most difficult issues which many people who are convicted of a DWI can experience is the suspension of their driver’s license.
 Although it may be tempting to drive while your license is suspended, this will more than likely increase your legal troubles.

 Applying for an Occupational License